Ultimately it’s up to you to make your event a success. And that includes driving event ticket sales.

 So if you’re hosting an industry wide conference or a seminar with lots of bells and whistles, using email drip campaigns is a great way to sell out faster and more efficiently.
 Use contacts like attendees from past events, prospects sourced by your sales department, and industry micro influencers to build your event ticket sales email list.

-5. Share on social media
+5. Share on social media seven simple ways

 Like us on Facebook!
 Follow us on Twitter!
 Check out our Instagram feed!
 How often have you seen or heard these exclamatory calls to action (CTAs) in the last couple years?
 Probably enough to the point where you’ve tuned it out.
 Setting up a Facebook page and blanket sharing your blog updates is a pointless endeavor if you don’t have an audience.
 Reposting a tweet to your Instagram profile won’t transfer over well (it’s a visual platform you guys!), and frankly, it’s just plain lazy.